simple-json-schema/simple-json-schema/json-schema.md

 2. By (#schema-keywords), the value of the reference must be a URI-reference.
    This URI-reference is resolved using the process described in [@!RFC3986] to produce a resolved URI.
-If the root of a schema has a member named `id`, then that member's corresponding value shall be used as the base URI.
+If the root of a schema has a member named `id`, then that member's corresponding value shall be used as the base URI for the URI resolution process.

 3. Take the URI from (2), and remove its fragment part, if present.